Haole Girl: Identity

-Haole Girl's size has seemingly led her to be mistaken for another large great white known as Deep Blue.
+Haole Girl's size has seemingly led her to be mistaken for two large great white sharks known as Deep Blue and Kainani.
 The shark that has been seen swimming with scuba divers in Ramsey's videos is speculated to have actually been Haole Girl, instead of Deep Blue.
 In a twitter post, shark photographer George T. Probst claimed that many have assumed the shark was Deep Blue and mentions that Deep Blue was in the dive site two days prior.

 Michael Domeier has also disputed the claim that the shark was Deep Blue, as he stated that Haole Girl was newly discovered.